-The nomination period for the executive position of TFAC co-chair is currently open and ends March 13th at 6 pm.
-Members of any unit are eligible for these two positions.
+The nomination period for the executive position of TFAC co-chair opens Monday February 27 and ends March 12 at 5 pm.
+Members of any unit, who are TFAC members, are eligible for these two positions.
 The TFAC co-chairs also sit on the executive committee of CUPE 3903.
 Please see below for a full description of the position responsibilities.
-To nominate yourself or ask questions, please email elections officer Annelies Cooper at email@example.com.
-Nominees are welcome to submit a 300 word statement on their interest in the position to the elections officer on or before March 13th at 6 pm.
+To nominate yourself or ask questions, please email elections officer Annelies Cooper at firstname.lastname@example.org.
+Nominees are welcome to submit a 300 word statement on their interest in the position to the elections officer on or before March 12 at 5 pm.
 Nominee statements will be posted on the website during the campaign period to familiarize members with the nominees.

-If the position is contested, a campaign period will run from March 14 to March 21.
-Voting will commence March 21st at a scheduled TFAC meeting (location and time TBA), and will also take place March 22nd and 23rd at the union office, Atkinson 143, at York University Keele Campus from 10 am – 5 pm.
+If the position is contested, a campaign period will run from March 13 to March 19.
+Voting will take place March 20 – March 22 at the union office, Atkinson 143, at York University Keele Campus from 10 am – 5 pm.

 All women, trans, gender queer and gender variant members of the local are automatically members of the Trans Feminist Action Caucus whether or not you have ever attended a meeting.
 All TFAC members are eligible to nominate themselves for the position of co-chair.
-The Caucus was formed under the Constitution of Local 3903, which states that the members of any group discriminated against on the grounds enumerated in the Ontario Human Rights Code have the right to form exclusionary caucuses within the local (see Article 12, CUPE 3903 Constitution and Bylaws).
+Co-Chairs are elected by TFAC members.
+The Caucus was formed under the Bylaws of Local 3903, which states that the members of any group discriminated against on the grounds enumerated in the Ontario Human Rights Code have the right to form exclusionary caucuses within the local (see Article 11, CUPE 3903 Bylaws).
 CUPE 3903 is strongly committed to equity within our union.
 We welcome and strongly encourage involvement of persons with one or more disabilities, lesbian, bisexual, two-spirited, queer and trans persons, persons from racialized groups, and Aboriginal persons.

 - Attend executive committee (EC) meetings.